Oggy and the Cockroaches

-Oggy and the Cockroaches (Oggy et les Cafards) is a French animated television series created by Jean-Yves Raimbaud and produced by Gaumont Multimedia for seasons 1–2 (in co-production with Les Productions Coquerelles for season 2) and Xilam Animation for seasons 3–7.
-It chronicles the comedic exploits and burlesque adventures of Oggy, a light blue cat with a red nose and white gloves, whose life is constantly interrupted by three cockroaches – Joey, Marky, and Dee Dee respectively – who regularly cause mischief at his home.
-The show employs the use of silent comedy for each plot, with main and secondary characters alike not speaking and using a variety of unintelligible gibberish vocalizations, gestures, emotional facial expressions, sound effects and sardonic laughter to communicate and convey their thoughts and feelings.
-Complex sequences (presenting a scene or context) are illustrated with images, sometimes in written text, speech balloons and/or bubbles, or pictograms.
+Oggy and the Cockroaches (Oggy et les Cafards) is an animated television series created by Jean-Yves Raimbaud and produced by Gaumont Multimedia for season 1 and Xilam Animation for seasons 2–8 (in co-production with Les Productions Coquerelles for season 2).
+It chronicles the comedic exploits and burlesque adventures of a rotund, blue cat named Oggy, whose days are always ruined by three cockroaches – Joey, Marky, and Dee Dee respectively – who regularly cause mischief at his home.
+The show employs the use of silent comedy, with characters not speaking and using unintelligible gibberish vocalizations, gestures, facial expressions, sound effects and sardonic laughter to communicate.
+Complex sequences (presenting a scene or context) are illustrated with images, sometimes in written text, speech balloons, or pictograms.
+In India, however, the series is notably aired on some television channels with voice-acted dialogue in Hindi and other languages.

-The series premiered in September 1998 on France 3, and was licensed internationally in over 190 territories.
+The series premiered in September 1999 on France 3, and was licensed internationally in over 190 territories.
 It ended in January 2019, having released seven seasons and 169 half-hour episodes (501 seven-to-fourteen-minute segments) in over two decades to date.
 The cartoon relies on slapstick humour, much like its inspiration Tom and Jerry; although traditional slapstick cartoon characters prefer dropping anvils and pianos on each other, Oggy and the Cockroaches sometimes uses atomic bombs or submarines.

-In September 2020, a reboot series was announced, entitled Oggy and the Cockroaches: Next Generation, in which Oggy takes care of Piya, a young elephant from India.
+In September 2020, an eighth season, which acted as a reboot series, was announced, entitled Oggy and the Cockroaches: Next Generation, in which Oggy takes care of Piya, a young elephant from India.
 It was released worldwide on Netflix on 28 July 2022.
-Although it differs noticeably from the original series in terms of its visuals and tone, Gulli labels it as Oggys eighth season.
 In 2021, a spin-off, Oggy Oggy, was released, focusing on the adventures of a kitten version of Oggy without the cockroaches.
+On March 10, 2026, it was announced that a ninth season was in production and it is slated to be released sometime around late 2027 to early 2028.